rasti1608/GOOGLE-FRAUD/google_ads_fraud_landing_page.md

 **The entire call is recorded.
 The rep hung up when I questioned it.**

+**Then they went silent:**
+- Stopped responding to emails
+- Blocked my replies as "forbidden"
+- One week later: Case closed with **no explanation, no results, zero accountability**

 **This wasn't customer service.
 This was a cover-up attempt.**

 ---